Rey Langit

-Reynante Magat Langit (/tl/; born September 20, 1948) is a Filipino journalist.
+Reynante "Rey" Magat Langit (/tl/; born September 20, 1948) is a Filipino journalist.
 He is a longtime columnist for Philippine newspapers Tempo, Balita, People's Tonight, and Pilipino Mirror.
 He is also the main anchorman for the nationally-aired program over AM radio station DWAR Abante Radyo 1494 in Mega Manila.
 He currently hosts two weekly public affairs television programs, Kasangga Mo ang Langit and Biyaheng Langit; the former is now airing on the Bilyonaryo News Channel (even his surname means "sky" or "heaven" in Tagalog) since 2025.

 Early life

 Langit expressed his dynamism at a very young age.
 He would pull the weeds in a Chinese neighbor's garden for ten centavos a bundle, drove a pedicab, sell comics magazines to his classmates, and would even sell native foods like "kakanin" (sticky rice cake) and "matamis na bao" (sweetened coconut) to them at snack time to support his schooling expenses.
 He finished his primary education at the Felipe G. Calderon Elementary School, a public school in Manila.
 He started his secondary education at Manuel L. Quezon University and finished the rest of his high school education at the Far Eastern University Boys High School.

 Already a working student, he pursued his college education at the Far Eastern University.
 He is a BS Commerce graduate and a student leader.
 He was a Director of the Order of Parliamentarians Confraternity; President of the IABF Banking Association; a Model Cadet and ROTC Officer; undisputed “Duplo King”; President of FEU Philippine Cultural Performance Arts Group; RHO OMEGA TAU Fraternity; and a Director of the FEU Progressive Party.
 He finished second year law at the FEU College of Law.